visgraf/mrnet/README.md

 - `color_space`: RGB; for valid values, see: [Pillow docs](https://pillow.readthedocs.io/en/stable/handbook/concepts.html#concept-modes)

 #### Etc
+- `logger`: should be **wandb** to log results to Weights and Biases service or a path to a local directory to save the results locally.
 - `device`: device used for computation during training (ex: cuda).
 - `eval_device`: device used for computation during inference for logging results (ex: cpu).
 - `visualize_grad`: a boolean (ex: True) representing wether it should generate visualizations of the magnitude of the gradients of the signal.